Bash1O1/Cpu_Scheduler/README.md

 Input Format

-First Line is either 'trace' for gaant chart or 'stats' for waiting time and turnaround time
+First Line:  It is either 'trace' for gaant chart or 'stats' for waiting time and turnaround time

-second line consist of the the no. correspong to the algorithm you want to execute
+second line: It consist of the the no. correspong to the algorithm you want to execute

 FCFS (First Come First Serve) --> 1

 RR (Round Robin) --> 2

 SPN (Shortest Process Next) --> 3

 SRT (Shortest Remaining Time) --> 4

 HRRN (Highest Response Ratio Next) --> 5

 FB-1, (Feedback where all queues have q=1) --> 6

 FB-2i, (Feedback where q= 2i) --> 7

 Aging --> 8

 Round Robin and Aging have a parameter specifying the quantum q to be used.
 Therefore, a policy entered as 2-3 means Round Robin with q=3.
 Also, policy 8-2 means Aging with q=2.

+third line: It consist of an integer which is the last number to shown on the timeline

+Fourth line: It represents the no. of process you want to execute

+Fifth line: Start of description of processes.
+Each process is to be described on a separate line.
+For algorithms 1 through 7, each process is described using a comma-separated list specifying:

+1- String specifying a process name
+2- Arrival Time
+3- Service Time